vborets/GoogleCloudSkillsboost/Configuring Network Connectivity Center as a Transit Hub/lab.md

-## 🚀 Implement the User Experience for your AppSheet App | [GSP1029](https://www.cloudskillsboost.google/focuses/32749?parent=catalog)
+## 🚀 Configuring Network Connectivity Center as a Transit Hub

 ---